-- A boiler demand is present and the control is not in Warm Weather Shut Down (WWSD). - A DHW demand is present and DHW MODE is set to 3 or 4. - A setpoint demand is present and Setpoint MODE is set to 3.
+- A boiler demand is present and the control is not in Warm Weather Shut Down (WWSD). - A DHW demand is present and DHW MODE is set to 3 or 4.

 Primary Pump Purge

 After a demand is removed, the control continues to operate the primary pump for a period of time.
 The maximum length of time that the primary pump continues to run is adjustable using the Primary Pump Purge setting.
 The primary pump continues to run until either the purging time has elapsed or the boiler supply temperature drops more than a differential below the Boiler Minimum setting.